How to File a Tennessee LLC or Corporation Amendment

 Are there penalties if I don’t?

-If your business’s Articles of Organization aren’t current, the limited liability company may not be able to obtain a Tennessee Certificate of Existence (called a Certificate of Good Standing in most states).
+If your business’s Tennessee articles of organization aren’t current, the limited liability company may not be able to obtain a Tennessee Certificate of Existence (called a Certificate of Good Standing in most states).
 Operating a Tennessee business doesn’t require a Certificate of Existence.
 However, it’s necessary when opening a new business bank account, payment processing system, or if requested by potential investors or new members.
 So, while an out-of-date Articles of Organization won’t spell immediate disaster for your business, it can cause problems if you’re not careful.

 Step 3: File your Articles of Amendment with the Tennessee Secretary of State